mvc5/mvc5.github.io/overview/middleware.md

 }
 ```

-The Middleware demo can be enabled by uncommenting the [web configuration](https://github.com/mvc5/mvc5-application/blob/master/config/service.php#L67) in the [web application](#web-application) service configuration file.
+The PSR-7 Middleware demo can be enabled by uncommenting the [web configuration](https://github.com/mvc5/mvc5-application/blob/master/config/service.php#L67) in the [web application](#web-application) service config file.

 ```php
 //middleware demo